What can the IRS do when you have a tax problem?

 - How to avoid getting into a payment plan that you can’t afford

 If you’re dealing with a tax issue, don’t bury your head in the sand.
 It’s not going to go away until you deal with it, so the sooner the better.
 If you think you can handle it on your own that’s great, but if you need help, get it!

-If you want to find out how we can help, go to www.brysonlawfirm.com and fill out the submission form!
+If you want to find out how we can help, fill out our form!